 Our ability to grow revenues, earnings and cash flow at or above our historic rates depends in part upon our ability to identify and successfully acquire and integrate businesses at appropriate prices and realize anticipated synergies.
 We may not be able to consummate acquisitions at rates similar to the past, which could adversely impact our growth rate and our stock price.
-Promising acquisitions are difficult to identify and complete for a number of reasons, including high valuations, competition among prospective buyers, the availability of affordable funding in the capital markets and the need to satisfy applicable closing conditions may result in higher purchase prices.
+Promising acquisitions are difficult to identify and complete for a number of reasons, including high valuations, competition among prospective buyers, the availability of affordable funding in the capital markets and the need to satisfy applicable closing conditions and obtain antitrust and other regulatory approvals on acceptable terms.
+In addition, competition for acquisitions may result in higher purchase prices.
 Changes in accounting or regulatory requirements or instability in the credit markets could also adversely impact our ability to consummate acquisitions.